Oracle CEO Larry Ellison skips keynote for America's Cup races

 Oracle Team USA won its seventh straight race on Tuesday and looked set to keep the Cup from rival Emirates Team New Zealand.

-The Cup, which has gone on longer than expected due to unfavorable weather, will go to whichever team wins the next race, scheduled for Wednesday.
+The Cup will go to whichever team wins the next race, scheduled for Wednesday.

 Oracle Team USA won the America’s Cup in Valencia, Spain, in 2010 and with it the right to set the rules for this year’s competition, including choosing to hold the regatta on San Francisco Bay.